 How do you create a visually appealing product?

-In order to get such a business: product skills, business skills, technical skills and customer development skills.
+To get such a business: product skills, business skills, technical skills, and customer development skills.
 They DO things, they don’t talk, they don’t mentor.
 They work next to you.
 No BS!

 Net Start-Up takes a break now.
 In 45 minutes, it continues.